ractive-foundation/ractive-foundation/src/components/ux-anchor/README.md

 > Create anchors in your application

-`<ux-anchor>` is an internal helper component created for ractive-foundation.
+`&lt;ux-anchor&gt;` is an internal helper component created for ractive-foundation.